PilzDE/pilz_robots/pilz_control/README.md

 ## Speed monitoring
 The controller can perform a speed monitoring of the robot links in cartesian space.
 If one or more robot links move faster than 250 mm/s, a controlled stop is executed.
 This is a requirement in operation mode T1 from DIN EN ISO 10218-1.
 See [prbt_hardware_support](https://github.com/PilzDE/pilz_robots/blob/melodic-devel/prbt_hardware_support).

+Additionally the controller limits the joint acceleration of the performed trajectories.
+In the file [joint_limits.yaml](https://github.com/PilzDE/pilz_robots/blob/melodic-devel/prbt_moveit_config/config/joint_limits.yaml) these limits can be adjusted.

 The speed monitoring is activated by default.

 # ROS API